pranavkantgaur/CDT-plusplus/README.md

 with [CMake][3] using [Clang][4]/[LLVM][5].
 Arbitrary-precision numbers and functions by [MPFR][29] and [GMP][30].
 [Docopt][19] provides a beautiful command-line interface.
+[TBB][32] adds parallel insertion and deletions to the Delaunay triangulations.
 [Gmock 1.7][6] may be optionally installed in order to build/run unit tests.
 [Ninja][18] is a nice (but optional) replacement for `make`.
 Follows (mostly) the [Google C++ Style Guide][7], which